 drop view high_priced_ingredients;

-It is also possible to define external functions in a programming language which can be incorporated into your query.
+It is also possible to define external functions in a programming language such as Java which can be incorporated into your query.
 This will be defined in a subsequent lesson.

 Dictionaries are sets of key and value pairs which are used as part of your queries, such as: